CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 ### Accessing the Cache

 Now that we have initialized our cache state, we can move into the logic for processing cache accesses.
-For this, we will implement the following methods:
+We will implement the following methods:

 1. `probe` - A method that performs the cache access
 2. `get_set` - A helper method to get the set number from an address